abussing/uploadfromR/README.md

 ## Description

+scDECO is an R package for estimating differential co-expression in single-cell RNA-seq data.
+It contains implementations for two different Bayesian models:
+1. \boldsymbol{scDECO.cop}: A Gaussian copula model with flexible, covariate-dependent, and optionally zero-inflated marginals.
+2. \boldsymbol{scDECO.pg}: A Poisson-Gamma model with zero-inflated negative binomial marginals.
+Dependence between the two marginals is induced through a bivariate normal latent variable with covariate-dependent correlation parameter.

-Differential co-expression refers to the phenomenon where the correlation between two random variables $X_1, X_2$ is covariate-dependent.
+Differential co-expression refers to covariate-dependence in the correlation between two random variables $X_1, X_2$.

-In the below plot, it can be seen how the correlation between $X_1$ and $X_2$ changes from strongly negative to strongly positive as the value of covariate $X_3$ grows larger.
+For exampthe correlation between $X_1$ and $X_2$ changes from strongly negative to strongly positive as the value of covariate $X_3$ grows larger.

 <img src="images/dynamic_corr_plot.svg" alt="differential coexpression" width="600">